Florence, Italy

 We asked people if there is a lot of crime.
 They answered:

 "Florence is generally considered to be a safe city, with low levels of crime.
 However, as with any city, there are some areas that are more prone to crime than others.
 Pickpocketing and other petty crimes are common in crowded tourist areas, so visitors should take extra precautions when in these areas.
-Additionally, there have been reports of car break-ins and other property crimes in some areas of the city," remarked one expat who made the move to Florence.
+Additionally, there have been reports of car break-ins and other property crimes in some areas of the city," wrote a member in Florence.

 Is there a lot of diversity?
 Are people in Florence accepting of differences?

 "Florence is a diverse city with a variety of cultures and backgrounds represented.
 People in Florence are generally accepting of differences and are welcoming to visitors from all walks of life.
-The city is known for its vibrant and diverse culture, and its citizens are proud of their city's rich history and culture," remarked one expat living in Florence, Italy.
+The city is known for its vibrant and diverse culture, and its citizens are proud of their city's rich history and culture," wrote a member in Florence.

 What are the schools in Florence like?

 "Ask whether your classroom teacher is certified and ask for proof.
-Some teachers are tenured and placed throughout the school teaching in areas they aren't actually qualified for," said one expat in Florence with children at International School of Florence.
+Some teachers are tenured and placed throughout the school teaching in areas they aren't actually qualified for," remarked one expat living in Florence with children attending International School of Florence.

 What are the pros and cons of living in Florence?